usmansbk/blog-draft/markdowns/redux.md

 });
 ```

 This approach is bad because our UI code knows too much about our state tree.
-Imagine we later decided to change our state tree to this:
+Imagine we later decided to change our state to this:

 ```js
 let state = {